 - Get a good night’s sleep – if you struggle with sleep perhaps look at your routine and how you wind down before you go to bed.
-Check out our sleep fact sheet for tips.
+Check out our page on sleep for tips.

 - Reframe unhelpful thoughts – the way we think, feel and behave are linked.
 Reframing how we think about things can help how we feel.

-- Try to stay relaxed – refer to our mindfulness fact sheet for information on useful exercises and apps.
+- Try to stay relaxed – refer to our page on mindfulness for information on useful exercises and apps.

 - Focus on your health – cutting down on alcohol and caffeine can have a positive effect on our wellbeing and can also improve sleep.
-We have a great fact sheet you can access on healthy eating.
+We have a great page you can access on healthy eating.